Fragile US-Iran Ceasefire Takes Hold as Diplomats Race to Secure Lasting Peace

 What's Next

 The two-week ceasefire window is expected to be used for intensive diplomatic activity, with talks in Islamabad likely to focus on Iran's nuclear programme, the status of the Strait of Hormuz, and the broader regional security architecture.
-The outcome of these talks will determine whether the ceasefire can be extended or converted into a more durable agreement.
-Read more at The New York Times.
+A second round of talks has been postponed after Iran did not respond to new US negotiating positions, raising concerns about the durability of the truce.
+Read more at Wikipedia: 2026 Iran War Ceasefire.
+Further analysis is available from the UK Parliament Research Briefing.